berehovskyi/apex-stream/docs/Enumerables/ObjectStream.md

 <p>A stream may not consume all elements.
 It may be infinite and complete in finite time.</p>
 <p>A stream should be operated on (invoking an intermediate or terminal stream operation)
 only <strong>once</strong>.
-A stream throws [IllegalStateException](IllegalStateException) if it detects that the stream is being reused.</p>
+A stream throws [InvalidStateException](InvalidStateException) if it detects that the stream is being reused.</p>
 <p>Intermediate operations describe how a stream is processed without performing any action.</p>
 <p>Contract:</p>
 - Must be non-interfering (do not modify the stream source but may mutate its elements).